despaceqf/despace-qf.com/src/index.md

     firstPara: "DeSpace QF"
     abstract: "The next space industry revolution is going to be driven by decentralization (from Web2 to Web3).
-Important Decentralized Space projects are leveraging open source, blockchai and community-driven initiatives to democratize space activities and foster inclusivity, sustainability and innivation. ace Exploration Ecosystem for public goods funding, we propose the DeSpace Quadratic Funding Grants Round.
-This initiative aims to raise and distribute funds to support the DeSpace ecosystem."
+Important Decentralized Space projects are leveraging open source, blockchain and community-driven initiatives to democratize space activities and foster inclusivity, sustainability and innovation.
+    The DeSpace Quadratic Funding Grant initiative aims to raise and distribute funds to support a highly disruptive ecosystem."
   seeWorkBtn:
     text: "Sponsor"
     link: "#project"